 The demand for STEM jobs is higher in Massachusetts than almost every other state.
 More than 40% of all employment in the Commonwealth revolves around innovation industries such as clean energy, information technology, and advanced manufacturing, thus the need for STEM graduates particularly impacts Massachusetts workforce development.

-EMPLOYMENT IN STEM WORKFORCE BY STATE: 2019
+EMPLOYMENT IN STEM WORKFORCE

+BY STATE: 2019

 Stem = science, technology, engineering, and mathematics.

 Note: Data include workers ages 16-75 and exclude those in military occupations or currently enrolled in primary or secondary school.

 Sources: U.S. Census Bureau, American Community Survey (ACS), 2019, Public Use Microdata Sample (PUMS), data as of 25 October 2020.

 STEM jobs are an important part of almost every industry in Massachusetts and consist of more than 100 occupations.
-STEM jobs are not limited to health care, science, computer, and engineering categories.
+STEM jobs are not limited to health care, science, computers, and engineering categories.
 In fact, business services, financial activities, and the wholesale/retail sectors employ more than 70,000 workers in STEM occupations.
-According to the STEM Brief 2021 published by CommCorp, the number of STEM jobs in Massachusetts is expected to increase by 7.2% by 2028, accounting for 40% of total expected employment.
+According to the STEM Brief 2021 published by CommCorp, the number of STEM jobs in Massachusetts is expected to increase by 7.2% by 2028, accounting for 40% of total expected employment growth more than 20% of manufacturing jobs in Massachusetts have become STEM jobs.

+Collective Efforts and Actions in STEM: Implications of Emerging Data

-MASSACHUSETTS GROWTH RATE OF JOBS: ALL OCCUPATIONS VS. STEM ONLY 2018-2028 PROJECTIONS Source: Commonwealth Corporation analysis of Massachusetts Economic Research Department, Executive Office of Labor and Workforce Development Occupational Projections.
-IMPACT OF COVID-19 ON STEM WORKFORCE: PROJECTED EMPLOYMENT GROWTH FOR FASTEST GROWING IN STEM Since the pandemic began, workplaces have increased the adoption of remote and hybrid work arrangements, e-commerce has surged, and the availability of telemedicine and telehealth services has greatly expanded.
-In response to these trends, the demand of STEM field workers with an understanding of artificial intelligence, cybersecurity, and manufacturing increased.
+MASSACHUSETTS GROWTH RATE OF JOBS: ALL OCCUPATIONS VS. STEM ONLY 2018-2028 PROJECTIONS

+Source: Commonwealth Corporation analysis of Massachusetts Economic Research Department, Executive Office of Labor and Workforce Development Occupational Projections.

+IMPACT OF COVID-19 ON STEM WORKFORCE: PROJECTED EMPLOYMENT GROWTH FOR FASTEST GROWING IN STEM

+Since the pandemic began, workplaces have increased the adoption of remote and hybrid work arrangements, e-commerce has surged, and the availability of telemedicine and telehealth services has greatly expanded.
+These trends require enhanced the qualities and increased the needs of STEM field workers to leverage artificial intelligence, cybersecurity, and manufacturing to enable an effective workforce ecosystem.
 The table below shows the employment of STEM occupations with projected growth faster than the average for all occupations.

-EMPLOYMENT IN STEM OCCUPATIONS, 2021 AND PROJECTED 2031 NUMBERS IN THOUSANDS\ Non-STEM Occupations STEM Occupations All Occupations Employment 2021 148,254.5 9,880.2 158,134.7 Employment 2031 155,508.0 10,944.2 166,452.1 Employment Change2021-2031 7,253.5 1,064.0 8,317.4 Percent Employment Change 4.9% 10.8% 5.3% Median Wage Salary \$40,120 \$95,420 \$45,760
+EMPLOYMENT IN STEM OCCUPATIONS, 2021 AND PROJECTED 2031 NUMBERS IN THOUSANDS

+Occupation Category Employment, 2021 Employment, 2031 Employment Change, 2021-31 Percent Employment Change, 2021-31 Median Annual Wage, 2021 Total, all occupations 158,134.7 166,452.1 8,317.4 5.3 \$45,760 STEM occupations 9,880.2 10,944.2 1,064.0 10.8 \$95,420 Non-STEM occupations 148,254.5 155,508.0 7,253.5 4.9 \$40,120

 Data are from the Occupational Employment and Wage Statistics program, U.S. Bureau of Labor Statistics.
-Wage data cover non-farm wage and salary workers and do not cover the self-employed, owners and partners in unincorporated firms, or household workers.
-TRENDS IN MINORITY AND FEMALE WORKFORCE PARTICIPATION DURING THE PANDEMIC The pandemic has accelerated key trends affecting the composition of the workforce such that Black, Indigenous, and People of Color (BIPOC) workers are more at risk of needing to make occupational transitions to remain competitive in the workforce.
+Wage data cover nonfarm wage and salary workers and do not cover the self-employed, owners and partners in unincorporated firms, or household workers.

+TRENDS IN MINORITY AND FEMALE WORKFORCE PARTICIPATION DURING THE PANDEMIC

+The pandemic has accelerated key trends affecting the composition of the workforce such that BIPOC workers are more at risk of needing to make occupational transitions to remain competitive in the workforce.

 According to the Executive Office of Labor and Workforce Development's Department of Economic Research, the unemployment rates in Massachusetts are higher for BIPOC workers than for white workers.
 In March 2021, Latinx unemployment reached a peak of more than 16% and remains approximately twice as high as the white unemployment rate in January 2022.

 MASSACHUSETTS UNEMPLOYMENT RATES BY RACE/ETHNICITY 12 MONTH MOVING AVERAGES

 Source: Bureau of Labor Statistics (BLS), Current Population Survey (CPS), 12 Month Moving Averages, Compiled by MA Department of Economic Research (DER).

 Collective Efforts and Actions in STEM: Implications of Emerging Data